rubenpp7/divewatchr/README.md

 cum_dives()

 ```
-This function actually contains 4 different plots on top of each other creating a relatively-hard-to-understand fancy mega-plot (unnecessary whim of mine).
+This function actually displays 4 different plots on top of each other creating a relatively-hard-to-understand fancy mega-plot (unnecessary whim of mine).
 <i> The blue vertical dashed lines mark the dates when I completed my OWD, AOWD, Rescue and Divemaster courses </i>